encoredev/encore/docs/deploy/environments.md

 ### Cloud environments

-Encore makes it simple to create multiple cloud environments using different cloud providers, by [connecting your cloud account](/docs/deploy/own-cloud).
+Encore makes it simple to create multiple cloud environments in different cloud providers by [connecting your cloud account(s)](/docs/deploy/own-cloud).
 Cloud environments can be created as `Development`, or `Production`, depending on your use case (see the [infra docs](/docs/deploy/infra#production-infrastructure) to learn exactly what infrastructure is provisioned in each cloud).

 #### Process Allocation